defisym/OpenFusionExamples/Extensions/NeoStr/ToInstall/Files/Help/NeoStr/NeoStr.md

 #### Insert

-`[Remark = CharCount, Content]` insert remark that display over texts to the following characters As text may include ',', parse is started from left, unlike other formats.
-Remark is rered in another NeoStr class, with the same config (color, font, etc), but overrode position & rer object, and the font size is half of the parent object when it starts rering.
+`[Remark = CharCount, Content]` insert remark that display over texts to the following characters As text may include `,`, parse is started from left, unlike other formats.
+Remark is rendered in another NeoStr class, with the same config (color, font, etc), but overrode position & render object, and the font size is half of the parent object when it starts rendering.

 - *if you use content, make sure it doesn't have open `[]`*
-- *if remarked string changed line, then the rer of its remark is skipped*
+- *if remarked string changed line, then the render of its remark is skipped*
 - *if the font / size changed too drastically there will be overlap*
 - *position of remark is estimated by the mean size of remarked characters*